cpp-tutor/abaci0-literate/Abaci0.md

 static_assert(sizeof(AbaciValue::value) == 8, "AbaciValue::value must be exactly 64 bits");
 ```

 The scoped enum `Operator` lists all of the operators used by Abaci0.
 A mapping of the string values to these tokens is held in the map `Operators`, with the string values as the keys.
-Stream output for `AbaciValue` and `Operator`, and generic conversion of any type to a string representation according to its stream output form, are supported.
+There is a `TypeConversions` map declared here whose only client is `parser/Parse.cpp`.

 ```cpp
 enum class Operator { None, Plus, Minus, Times, Divide, Modulo, FloorDivide, Exponent,